When to report a crash

 - Vehicle Identification Number (VIN)

-If your vehicle was parked and unoccupied when the crash occurred, please follow these instructions.
+If your vehicle was parked and unoccupied when the crash occurred, and you do not have information on the other driver or vehicle, please follow these instructions.

 If you need assistance, please use this